eightbitraptor/eightbitraptor.github.io/src/about.md

 I was born in the early 80's in Margate, a seaside town in the county of Kent in the UK.
 Currently I live in Canterbury; still in Kent, but closer to London;
-with my wife, two kids, and our cat.
+with my wife, three kids, and our cat.

 I hold a **BEng (hons) in Computer Systems Engineering** from the University of Kent.